Sustainable Investing: 10 Principles to Weed Out ‘Ill-Governed’ Companies

 The Global Compact screen strengthens the focus on governance and corporate culture for any sustainability strategy, based on the understanding that deficiencies foreshadow future corporate behavior.
 This can come in the form of lack of transparency, management accountability and financial prudence along with the inability to pick up strategic opportunities.
 In this sense, investors can see exclusion of ill-governed companies as a longer-term risk management tool.

 Learn more about sustainable investing at Northern Trust Asset Management.
+Watch the video below to de-bunk 3 myths about ESG:

 IMPORTANT INFORMATION.
 The information contained herein is intended for use with current or prospective clients of Northern Trust Investments, Inc. The information is not intended for distribution or use by any person in any jurisdiction where such distribution would be contrary to local law or regulation.
 Northern Trust and its affiliates may have positions in and may effect transactions in the markets, contracts and related investments different than described in this information.
 This information is obtained from sources believed to be reliable, and its accuracy and completeness are not guaranteed.
 Information does not constitute a recommendation of any investment strategy, is not intended as investment advice and does not take into account all the circumstances of each investor.
 Opinions and forecasts discussed are those of the author, do not necessarily reflect the views of Northern Trust and are subject to change without notice.